michalfaber/tf_netbuilder/README.md

 This is an example of a more complex model with concatenation, upsacling and multiple outputs.
-The architecture is described in detail here: [Single-Network Whole-Body Pose Estimation](https://arxiv.org/abs/1909.13423) Although the original implementation uses more stages and VGG as a backbone, I have created a smaller version based on Mobilenet and only 3 paf stages and one heatmap stage.
+The architecture is described in detail here: [Single-Network Whole-Body Pose Estimation](https://arxiv.org/abs/1909.13423) Although the original implementation uses more stages and VGG as a backbone, I have created a smaller version based on MobilenetV3 and only 3 paf stages and one heatmap stage.
 Here is the [training code](https://github.com/michalfaber/tensorflow_Realtime_Multi-Person_Pose_Estimation)

 Definition of architecture